Home » A-z Knots » How to Tie the Double Alpine Butterfly Knot: Step-by-Step Guide

 • Static Kernmantle Rope: Ideal for rescue and hauling where you want minimal stretch.
 This rope holds the shape of the Double Alpine Butterfly exceptionally well.

 • Dynamic Climbing Rope: Used in lead climbing.
-While more elastic, it still takes this knot securely, though the loops may "creep" slightly under extreme tension.
+While more elastic, it still takes this knot securely, though the loops may creep slightly under extreme tension.

 • Accessory Cord: For practice or light-duty applications, 7mm or 8mm perlon cord is excellent.